-If you do not possess all of the admission requirements, the Academic Transition Plan (ATP) may provide conditional acceptance to this program, provided space is available.
+If you do not possess all of the admission requirements, the Conditional Admission Plan (CAP) may provide conditional acceptance to this program, provided space is available.

 Along with the academic requirements, you must also meet ALL of the following non-academic requirements.
 Upon acceptance, and prior to the first day of practicum, you are asked to submit: